Skip To Main Content

 Suspension and Debarment

-For Federally funded vendor contracts for goods and services that equal or exceed $25,000 and any subcontract award, the District must verify that the entity is not suspended or debarred or otherwise excluded.
+For Federally funded vendor contracts for goods and services that equal or exceed $25,000 and any subcontract award, the District will verify that the entity is not suspended or debarred or otherwise excluded.
 This verification may be accomplished by checking the System for Award Management (SAM), Formerly the Excluded Parties List System, collecting a certification from the entity, or adding a clause or condition to the covered transaction with that entity.

 The superintendent will establish bidding and contract awarding procedures consistent with state and federal law.